-Even the best-designed, most-efficient irrigation system, whether overhead or seepage, will perform poorly if its components are not properly maintained.
-Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help sod producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
+Even the best designed, most efficient irrigation system, whether low volume, overhead or seepage, will perform poorly if its components are not properly maintained.
+Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
 A pressurized system evaluation is required every five years.
-Sod producers should also develop and follow a welldocumented irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for their pressurized systems, and maintenance timeframes.
-Producers are required to keep records of all inspection and maintenance activities.
+Producers should also develop and follow an irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for pressurized systems, and maintenance timeframes.